ESPAÑOL PORTUGUÊS DUAL LANGUAGE EDUCATION FAQ

 High levels of Academic Achievement in both languages

 What are the characteristics of students who are successful in dual language programs?

-What advantages are there for my child in a dual language program?
+What advantages are there for my child in a Dual Language program?

-- develop full oral, reading, and writing proficiency in two languages.
+Students, regardless of which language they speak at home, develop full oral, reading, and writing proficiency in two languages.